owlabout/blog/_posts/terminal/basics.md

 The question remains: Why bother to learn the CLI?
 For me there are a bunch of reasons.

 1. Sometimes there is no way around it.
-Some tools and programs do not have graphical interfaces.
-Also most servers don't have them.
+Some tools and programs do not have a graphical interface and most servers definitely don't have them.
-2. It's more efficient.
+2. It's more efficient once you get used to it.
 This might not be the case in the beginning.
-3. Looks cool.
-Granted you'd have to be in a certain group of people that can be impressed with those comlex computer stuffs 😆
+3. It looks cool, especially when surrounded by the right people.
+Your brother the lawyer might be very impressed with all that complex computer stuff.
-4. probably more
+4. It's easier than you'd expect.

 ## Goals

 So then, what are the goals?
-First of all is trying not to fuck up your system.
+Number one is trying not to fuck up your system.
 Second, learn some basic commands to navigate the command line.
 And last but not least, know where to find more information.